 - 1 tsp sea salt

-- ½ cup yogurt unsweetened, unflavored
+- ½ cup yogurt unsweetened and unflavored

-- ½ cup cream
+- ½ cup cream use half and half for less richness

-- 1 tablespoon ginger juliennes optional
+- 1 tablespoon ginger juliennes for garnish, optional

 Instructions

-- Heat the cooking oil in a wok or karahi and when it is quite hot, add all the whole spices followed immediately by the chicken.
+- Heat the cooking oil in a wok or karahi and when it is quite hot, add all the whole spices followed by the chicken.
 Fry the chicken on medium to high heat until it is slightly browned on all sides (5 minutes).